-To factory reset the Xfinity router using the Admin dashboard, you need to login to your Xfinity router first.
-Then navigate to Troubleshooting in the left-hand menu, and select Reset/Restore gateway.
+To factory reset the Xfinity router using the Admin dashboard, you need to log in to your Xfinity router first.
+Then, navigate to Troubleshooting in the left-hand menu, and select Reset/Restore gateway.
 Click on Restore Factory Settings.

 The lights on the router should turn off.
-Release the reset button now and wait for the router to boot up again.
+Release the reset button and wait for the router to boot up again.
 This should help you get rid of the green blinking light.

-If you have tried all the steps given above and the green light is still blinking then it is time to get in touch with the Xfinity tech support.
+If you have tried all the steps given above and the green light is still blinking then it is time to get in touch with Xfinity tech support.
 They can test and diagnose your connection and guide you through the necessary steps to fix the problem.

-Hopefully, with their help your Internet connection will be up and running in no time and the Xfinity router blinking green issue will be fixed.
+Hopefully, with their help, your Internet connection will be up and running in no time and the Xfinity router blinking green issue will be fixed.